caedonhsieh/DeepVoiceCoachReport/AccentClassifier.md

 The probablity over time graph for this given audio file is below (this can be expanded by clicking on the image):

 [![alt text](https://i.imgur.com/ypIlWHF.png)](https://i.imgur.com/ypIlWHF.png)
+*An annotated graph of the probablities against where the chunk starts for an audio file where the speaker speaks only English in an American accent.
+The annotations at the bottom are the speech in the audio file and are approxoimated for where each words begins and ends.*

 [Here](audio/TeluguTrue.mp3) is an audio file of a speech spoken in a non-English Language (Telugu).
 The probablity over time graph for this given audio file is below:

 [![alt text](https://i.imgur.com/jgyXSCo.png)](https://i.imgur.com/jgyXSCo.png)
+*This is a graph of the proabablities for each chunk against where the chunk starts for an audio file where the speaker speaks Telugu (non-English language).*